|

 Tony

-Rafty is getting prepared to make the trip to his
+Rafty is getting prepared to make the trip to

-parents birthplace, Greece, to pay homage to
+his parents birthplace, Greece, to pay homage

-in Athens.
+to be held in Athens.

 This